Ex-DEA agent, wife, to leave Puerto Rico, face trial in US

-SAN JUAN, Puerto Rico (AP) - A former anti-drug agent and his wife, charged with diverting money from the Drug Enforcement Administration and aiding Colombian traffickers, on Wednesday waived efforts to keep their case from being held in the U.S. mainland.
+SAN JUAN, Puerto Rico (AP) - A former anti-drug agent and his wife, charged with diverting money from the Drug Enforcement Administration and aiding Colombian traffickers, on Wednesday agreed to have their case held in the U.S. mainland.

-José Irizarry clasped the leg of Nathalia Gómez-Irizarry as the couple sat quietly for an hour before the hearing, barely talking.
+José Irizarry clasped the leg of Nathalia Gómez-Irizarry as the couple sat quietly in Puerto Rico’s federal court for an hour before the hearing, barely talking.
 They face a 19-count federal indictment in which Irizarry is accused of conspiring to launder millions in drug proceeds diverted from the DEA.

 He joined the agency in Miami in 2009 and repeatedly won praise from superiors.
 He resigned in January 2018 after being transferred from Colombia to Washington.